Martin L. Davey: Education

 Davey graduated from Kent High School in Kent, Ohio.
 After graduating high school, he worked for a time for the Oliver Typewriter Company in Cleveland, Ohio.
 He made $10.00 a week plus commission.
 He was an excellent salesman, and soon earned $200.00 a month.
 He decided to continue his education and attended Oberlin College, where he played football and was on the track team.
 He was third in his class, when he stopped his education to help found the family business.
 He returned to school for a time, until he met and married his wife.
 The marriage and birth of their first child ended his school career.

 Political career

 Davey was elected mayor of Kent, serving from 1913 to 1918.
 In 1918, he was elected to the United States House of Representatives to fill the term of Elsworth R. Bathrick.
 He was re-elected in November, but lost another bid for re-election in 1920.
 He was re-elected in 1922, 1924 and 1926.
 In 1928, Davey ran for governor, but was defeated.
-He ran again in 1934, and won two two-year terms before being defeated in a bid for renomination in 1938 by Charles W. Sawyer.
+He ran again in 1934, this time successfully, and won two two-year terms before being defeated in a bid for renomination in 1938 by Charles W. Sawyer.
 He was the Democratic nominee for governor in 1940, but lost to incumbent Gov. John Bricker.